Generators and the Sweet Syntactic Sugar of Coroutines

 Two related concepts are Iterator Objects and Iterator Adaptors.
 These are “stand-alone” iterator types which are often only indirectly or implicitly coupled to a sequence.
 The C++ standard actually has quite a few of them, both old and new including, for example:

-• std::reverse_iterator: an iterator adaptor that reverses the direction of a given iterator.
+: an iterator adaptor that reverses the direction of a given iterator.std::recursive_directory_iterator

-• std::recursive_directory_iterator: an iterator object that iterates over the directory_entry elements of a directory, and, recursively, over the entries of all subdirectories.
-Here the file system directory sub-tree hierarchy is the “sequence” and not an actual program object with elements (since C++17).
+elements of a directory, and, recursively, over the entries of all subdirectories.
+Here the file system directory sub-tree hierarchy is the “sequence” and not an actual program object with elements (since C++17).- Interestingly, the functions

 class LineIterator